dave v

 Users found AI-generated responses to be long-winded, inaccurate, repetitive, and hard to leverage.

-We needed the interactions to keep users thinking so we could focus on how they’re affected by the tool.
-The following design principles guided our redesign process:
+In the interest of our research question, we needed the interactions to keep users thinking so we could focus on how they’re affected by the tool.
+Here are the major adjustments we made to the interface:

 Design Decisions